How to Make Tender Juicy Meatballs

 Add the ground meat and use a fork or your fingers to gently mix everything until combined.
 For the most tender meatballs, try your best not to over mix.

-Wet your hands, and then form the mixture into ½-inch balls.
+Wet your hands, and then form the mixture into small balls (1-inch to 1 ¼-inch balls).
 You should get about 35 meatballs.
 A small cookie scoop is useful for portioning out the meatballs.
 Raw meatballs can be refrigerated overnight and baked the next day.
 You can also freeze the raw meatballs and store up to three months.
 To freeze them, form the meatballs, and then place them onto a baking sheet lined with parchment paper or a silicone baking mat.
 Place the baking sheet into the freezer and freeze until the meatballs are firm.
 Transfer frozen meatballs to an air-tight, freezer friendly container and freeze up to three months.

 Heat the oven to 425°F and line a baking sheet with parchment paper, foil or a silicone baking mat.